jeebs-habibs/coin-alert/coin-alert/Design.md

 What we need to answer: How long are we currently taking?
 How can we speed it up for testing with andrew?

 Lets solve testing, then solve scale problem after we have proven the idea.

+Conclusion
+- Still when i run it locally it takes forever.
+NEED BALLPARK FOR HOW LONG IT TAKES NOW.
+- Quicknode is rate limiting a bunch of shit, and i wont be able to get it on minutely cadence as of now
+- Can maybe create a lambda and update coin prices every 15 minutes or so while using redis.
+- Maybe a separate hourly job that just sets pool data, another one that fetches prices from pool, and another to send notifications.